jhnbyrn/951-KLR-PAGES/rpm_constants.md

 0x930| 49
 ...| ...

-So, reading the first map will result in loading one of the values from 0x926 to 0x92d being loaded into location 0x2A, and so on.
+So, reading the first map will result in one of the values from 0x926 to 0x92d being loaded into location 0x2A, and so on.
 Next we'll look at the code that achieves this.

 ## The code
 The routine begins at 0x900.
 I'm going to lean heavily on the notes I wrote in the [reading the code](reading_code.md) section here.
 If you aren't familiar with the stuff covered in there (especially around the __movp__ instruction and special registers __r0__ and __r1__) then you'll want to brush up on that first.